A Similarity Measure for Comparing Conversational Dynamics: Limitations

 \textbf{Ethical concerns} associated with LLMs in terms of fairness and bias also extend to \measurename due to its significant dependence on them.
 Especially during score assignment, the black-box nature of language models is a challenge without a clear rubric that we can rely on to retrace the logic of the models.
 Therefore, \measurename may inadvertently reflect or amplify biases the model was exposed to during training.

-\paragraph{Acknowledgments} We are grateful for engaging discussions with Team Zissou---including Yash Chatha, Nicholas Chernogor, Tushaar Gangavarapu, Laerdon Yah-Sung Kim, Lillian Lee, Vivian Nguyen, Luke Tao, Son Tran, and Ethan Xia.
+\paragraph{Acknowledgments} We thank the reviewers for their feedback, which in one case resulted in a conversation with dynamics that are hard to match.
+We are grateful for engaging discussions with Team Zissou---including Yash Chatha, Nicholas Chernogor, Tushaar Gangavarapu, Laerdon Yah-Sung Kim, Lillian Lee, Vivian Nguyen, Luke Tao, Son Tran, and Ethan Xia.
 This work was enabled by a Gemma Academic Program GCP Credit Award.
-Cristian Danescu-Niculescu-Mizil was funded in part by the U.S. National Science Foundation under Grant No. IIS-1750615 (CAREER) and by Cornell's Center for Social Sciences.
+We gratefully acknowledge use of the research computing resources of the Empire AI Consortium, Inc, with support from Empire State Development of the State of New York, the Simons Foundation, and the Secunda Family Foundation.
+Cristian Danescu-Niculescu-Mizil was funded in part by the U.S. National Science Foundation under Grant No. IIS-1750615 (CAREER), by Cornell's Center for Social Sciences, by a LinkedIn Research Award, and by a Wikimedia Research Fund Award.
 Any opinions, findings, and conclusions in this work are those of the author(s) and do not necessarily reflect the views of Cornell University or the National Science Foundation.